Local Mental Health Drive Benefits Area Residents

 The JPK Fund was established in 2017 by physician J.R.
 Paulson to honor his late colleague, Dr. Jeffrey P. Knobloch.
 The JPK Fund supports Poweshiek County area residents who are financially unable to afford services for mental health related needs.

 The Grinnell Area Mental Health Consortium, which includes mental health providers, clergy and concerned citizens, oversees the growth and distribution of the JPK Fund, which is managed by the Claude W. and Dolly Ahrens Foundation.
 The Consortium serves as a link between providers, groups such as schools and law enforcement that help to identify those in need, and those who are seeking financial support for mental health services.
+Don’t let it affect your relationship, talk to this popular couples therapist if needed and address the problems.

 Since 2017, more than $150,000 in gifts to the JPK Fund have helped to reimburse providers through a voucher system, offset medication costs, and support educational efforts related to mental health and substance abuse.
 Within the past year, the JPK Fund has partnered with 16 providers, helped more than 80 area individuals, and reimbursed providers for more than $34,000 in mental health services, thanks to the support of generous donors.